oleg3790/SalesforceDataCollector/README.md

 ## Requirements

-#### Database
+#### Database Server
 You will need a database to run this app as it will drop all Salesforce record fetched into it.
-If you plan on using AWS RDS, this repo contains Terraform in the `infrastructure/database` folder that you can use to spin one up.
+If you plan on using AWS RDS, this repo contains Terraform in the `infrastructure/database` folder that you can use to spin up an instance.

 #### Salesforce Connected App
 1. To authorize your app to the Salesforce API, you will need to generate a digital certificate that you will upload to the Salesforce connected app and sign the JWT using the certificates private key.